-Steve is a Licensed Professional Counselor and a Licensed Marriage and Family Therapist with more than 35 years of experience.
-He directs CGS programs and services; provides individual, couples, and group counseling; and supervises the agency’s contract counselors and volunteers.
+Steve Sweatt, Community Grief Support Clinical Director, works with support groups, individuals, couples, and families struggling with a wide variety of issues following the death of a loved one.
+Steve is a Licensed Professional Counselor (LPC) and a Licensed Marriage and Family Therapist (LMFT) with more than 41 years of experience.
+He directs CGS programs and services, counsels clients, and supervises contract counselors, interns, and volunteers.

 Support Group Facilitators

 Jan Owen, ALC

 Jan is a counselor who specializes in grief and bereavement care.
 She brings almost twenty years of experience in pastoral care, leadership development, team building, volunteer management, and teaching to her work as a counselor.
 She has recently opened Back Porch Counseling to help loss survivors in Huntsville and the North Alabama area.

 Jan has a Bachelor of Arts from the University of Alabama, earning a degree in Interdisciplinary Studies with a focus on Leadership Studies.
 She received her Master of Arts in Education with a concentration in Clinical Mental Health Counseling from the University of Alabama as well.
 She has also received training in bereavement counseling with Dr. Alan Wolfelt at the Center for Loss and Life Transition in Fort Collins, CO.
 Jan is an ordained Baptist minister.